TheWeakestHodler/TheWeakestHodler/README.md

-# smart-contract
+# The Weakest Hodler Ethereum Smart Contract
-Hodl until you are homeless
+Hodl until you are homeless!